Masters in Agricultural Education

 Expand All | Collapse All

-• Why should you consider the online Master of Science in Agricultural Education from CSU, Chico?
+• Why should you consider the online Master of Science in Agricultural Education from California State University, Chico?

-The online Master of Science in Agricultural Education from CSU, Chico offers a unique approach to a graduate degree.
+The online Master of Science in Agricultural Education from California State University, Chico offers a unique approach to a graduate degree.
 The degree option allows students to complete a Master of Science degree by distance education, offering professional educators the opportunity to be employed full time while completing the degree and prevent excess travel.
-Additionally, the degree offers students the opportunity to receive a degree from CSU, Chico, but also access experts in agricultural education from across the nation through the AG*IDEA consortium.
+Additionally, the degree offers students the opportunity to receive a degree, but also access experts in agricultural education from across the nation through the Innovative Digital Education Alliance (IDEA) consortium.

 • Who should apply for this degree program?